Landing page in e-commerce – how to awaken its potential?

 Landing page works well as a tool for developing brand or product identification, by reaching those users who may become potential customers.
 Hence, it is a part of lead generation process and also of lead nurturing.
 With landing page it is possible to build a contact base of people interested in our offer and we are able to keep in contact with them by email marketing, e.g. sending newsletters with latest offers.
 That way, we encourage potential customers to later come back, use our offer (if they hadn’t used it to-date), search for information about our products, and moreover to buy and boost the conversion.

-To make users more keen on sharing their email addresses, it is worth giving them something in return.
+To make users keener on sharing their email addresses, it is worth giving them something in return.
 It should be a tangible (and free) benefit: e.g. a discount voucher, code or an e-book.
 Thanks to that, it is easier and less effortful for a customer to perform an action we expect.

 One more option for advertising your brand and product, followed by leads base building, is organizing a contest.
 This is a time-limited advertising action and landing page suits here perfectly: it presents event rules and promises something in return for entering a contest.
 Users would participate in it keenly.
 With great prize promised there would be no objections for users to share their data in higher than usual amount.